 Why does this happen?
 It’s not a matter of luck.
 We are just actively using the keyword research strategies and I’m ready to share some of them with you.

-So, in this article, I’m going to explain how to take advantage of long‐tail keywords and get bags of search traffic I promised you at the beginning of this blog post.
+So, in this article, I’m going to explain how to use long‐tail keywords and increase website traffic I promised you at the beginning of this blog post.
 By the way, no grand efforts are needed.

 OK, let me tell you what are long‐tail keywords and why you should care about them.

 In simple words, long‐tail keywords are unpopular or low-volume search queries.
 They are highly focused and tend to convert extraordinary well.

 I will get back to the question of why are these keywords called “long tails” a bit later.

 We analyzed the 1.9 billion keywords in Ahrefs’ US database and were surprised to find that 92.42% of them get ten searches per month or even fewer.